Atman50/emacs-config/README.md

 ```

-<a id="org068ded6"></a>
+<a id="org8a45d79"></a>

-## React to screen width changes
+## React to screen width changes for `posframe`

-Because I use posframe quite a bit now (so that the mini-buffer doesn't continue to change sizes, which I find a little
+Because I use `posframe` quite a bit now (so that the mini-buffer doesn't continue to change sizes, which I find a little
-annoying), this code reacts to the width changes and will set the custom variables accordingly.
+distracting), this code reacts to the width changes and will set the custom variables accordingly.

 ```emacs-lisp
 (cl-defun my/window-size-change (&optional _)